 Interac e-Transfer can be used to send funds from your bank account directly to MRUC.
 Log in to your bank account online and select “email money” or “e-transfer.”
 Follow the instructions to direct funds to email@example.com.

 Please make your cheque payable to Manor Road United Church and mail to Marianne Eschker, Office Administrator, 240 Manor Road East, Toronto, Ontario, MRS 1R8.

 Our new Samaritan Fund supports those on a limited income, seniors, or those recently unemployed by the COVID-19 pandemic.

-- Stocks.
-There is no tax on capital gains of appreciated stocks contributed to a registered charity.
+- There is no tax on capital gains of appreciated stocks contributed to a registered charity.
 The donor receives a charitable tax receipt for the full amount of the gift and is not required to pay any capital gains tax that may be applicable on sale of the shares.

 Tax receipts are given for all donations over $20 and are issued in February of the following year.
 For more information or to make a donation please contact us at firstname.lastname@example.org.